Information Disclosure Affecting com.google.guava:guava package, versions [, 30.0-android) (30.0-android, 30.0-jre)

 com.google.common.io.Files.createTempDir allow an attacker running a malicious program co-resident on the same machine to steal secrets stored in this directory.
 This is because, by default, on unix-like operating systems the /tmp directory is shared between all users, so if the correct file permissions aren't set by the directory/file creator, the file becomes readable by all other users on that system.

 File guavaTempDir = com.google.common.io.Files.createTempDir(); System.out.println("Guava Temp Dir: " + guavaTempDir.getName()); runLS(guavaTempDir.getParentFile(), guavaTempDir); // Prints the file permissions -> drwxr-xr-x File child = new File(guavaTempDir, "guava-child.txt"); child.createNewFile(); runLS(guavaTempDir, child); // Prints the file permissions -> -rw-r--r--

-For Android developers, it is recommend choosing a temporary directory API provided by Android, such as
+For Android developers, choosing a temporary directory API provided by Android is recommended, such as

 context.getCacheDir().
 For other Java developers, we recommend migrating to the Java 7 API